ai4eu/tutorials/openml_data_integration/protobuf_generator/README.md

 ```
 python server.py
 ```
 And in a different terminal, within the same subfolder run the client:
 ```
 python client.py
 ```
 Each run of this client will fetch an additional row of data from that server.

 To build and run the dockerized version of the server, the Dockerfile is already provided.
 Shut down the standalone server program first (to release the usage of port 8061 on your computer).
-Then run the following commands, in this case tagging the docker image as "openml61:v1" :
+Then within the subfolder run the following commands, in this case tagging the docker image as "openml61:v1" :
 ```
 $ docker build -t openml61:v1 .
 $ docker run -p 8061:8061 -ti openml61:v1 /bin/bash